Towards Integrated Cultural/Natural Heritage Decision Making

 - Use landscape-scale thinking to develop an approach that understands change as an opportunity for generating integrated cultural and natural heritage value.

 - Develop and disseminate a decision support framework to deliver consistency, confidence and capability in managing asset transformations across the UK heritage sector.

 The project runs from February 2020 to January 2022, and is designed around a set of collaborative and consultative activities, including preparation of a policy review, creation of an extended practitioner network, organisation of collaborative workshops, publication of the framework document and delivery of a series of outreach events (including webinars and conferences).

-PI, Professor Caitlin DeSilvey (University of Exeter); CoIs, Professor Rodney Harrison (University College London); Dr Hannah Fluck (Historic England); Professor Rosemary Hails (The National Trust); Dr Ingrid Samuel (The National Trust); Research Associate, Dr Harald Fredheim (University of Exeter); Project Partner (Natural England).
+PI, Professor Caitlin DeSilvey (University of Exeter); CoIs, Professor Rodney Harrison (University College London); Dr Hannah Fluck (Historic England); Professor Rosemary Hails (The National Trust); Dr Ingrid Samuel (The National Trust); Research Associate Amber Blundell, former Research Assistant/affiliated researcher Dr Harald Fredheim (University of York); Project Partner (Natural England).